songJ1128/Spout/README.md

 ## Features

 - **Create and Share Playlists**: Users can create and share playlists with others.
-- **Vote on Playlists**: Users can upvote or downvote playlists to influence their ranking.
+- **Vote on Playlists**: Users can vote between 2 playlists at a time by swiping which will increase that playlists ranking
 - **User Authentication**: Secure authentication to manage user accounts and interactions.
 - **Playlist Management**: Add, remove, and edit songs within playlists.
+- **Live Music**: hover over any song in a playlist and you can hear a short section of that song (some songs dont have previews because it is unavailable in the Spotify API)

 ## Tech Stack